 Number 7: The Holiday

-The Holiday is another of those films that places a rather uninspired and unoriginal story in a Christmas setting in order to make it seem sweeter and more magical.
+The Holiday is another of those films that take a rather uninspired and unoriginal story and put it in a Christmas setting to make it seem sweeter and more magical.
 What we actually have here is four people, that it is really difficult to connect with, coming together in the most contrived of manners and taking much longer than necessary to realise they should be together.
 Considering the film stars Jack Black and Kate Winslet, two of Hollywood’s most charming and lovable actors, it lacks any real heart or sentimentality.

 Number 6: Fred Claus